fouched/fynehw/readme.txt

 Open Powershell in admin mode

+> Get-ExecutionPolicy
-Run Get-ExecutionPolicy.
-If it returns Restricted, then run Set-ExecutionPolicy AllSigned
+If it returns Restricted, then
+> Set-ExecutionPolicy AllSigned

 If it returns Restricted, then run Set-ExecutionPolicy AllSigned